danr/hipspec/README.md

 This little tutorial will try to explain how to use HipSpec as a theory exploration system.

-An example is given in [`testsuite/examples/Nat.hs`](https://github.com/danr/hipspec/blob/master/testsuite/examples/Nat.hs).

-You need to import `HipSpec.Prelude`.
+You need to import `HipSpec`.
 The data types you will put in the signature needs to be an instance of `Eq`, `Ord`, `Data.Typeable`, and `Test.QuickCheck.Arbitrary`.
 Example: